 Accommodation that comes with your job

-Tied accommodation means you live somewhere that is provided by your employer.
+Tied accommodation means you live somewhere that your employer provides.

-You might pay rent yourself or it may be taken from your wages before you get paid.
-Your payslip should show these deductions.
+You might pay rent or your employer might take it out of your wages before you get paid.
+Your payslip should show if it's taken out of your wages.

 service occupier